rsdoiel/rsdoiel.github.io/blog/2020/09/29/Software-Tools-1.md

 line programs.

 In this series I present the K & P (i.e. Software Tools in Pascal) programs re-implemented in Oberon-7.
-I am testing my implementations using Karl Landström's [OBNC](http://miasap.se/obnc/) compiler and his implementation of the Oakwood Guide's modules for portable Oberon programs.
+I have testing my implementations using Karl Landström's [OBNC](http://miasap.se/obnc/) compiler and his implementation of the Oakwood Guide's modules for portable Oberon programs.
 Karl also provides a few additional modules for working in a POSIX environment (e.g. BSD, macOS, Linux, Windows 10 with Linux subsystem).
+I have also tested these programs with Mike Spivey's [Oxford Oberon Compiler](http://spivey.oriel.ox.ac.uk/corner/Oxford_Oberon-2_compiler) an aside from the differences file extensions that both compilers use the source code works the same.

 NOTE: OBNC compiler is the work of Karl Langström, it is portable across many systems where the C tool chain is available.